Swetrix/swetrix/docs/selfhosting/how-to.md

 ./configure.sh
 ```

+You can always manually edit these `.env` variables later.
+Please refer to the [configuration section](/selfhosting/configuring) for more information.

 ### 3. Run the container

 Once all the environment variables are set, you can start the containers by running the following command: